-To use the GDI+ based drivers you must call the function cdInitGdiPlus() once and link to the libraries "cdgdiplus.lib" and "gdiplus.lib".
+To enable the use of GDI+ based drivers you must call the initialization function cdInitGdiPlus() once and link to the libraries "cdgdiplus.lib" and "gdiplus.lib".
 Also the file "gdiplus.dll" must be available in your system.
 These files already came with Visual C++ 7 and Windows XP.
-For other compiler you will need to copy the ".lib" file for you libraries area, and you will need to copy the DLL for the Windows\System (Win98/Me) or Windows\System32 (Win2000/NT4-SP6) folder.
+For other compilers or systems you will need to copy the ".lib" file for you libraries area, and you will need to copy the DLL for the Windows\System (Win98/Me) or Windows\System32 (Win2000/NT4-SP6) folder.